webix-hub/docs/data/api/refs/ui.colorpicker.md

 - api/link/ui.colorpicker_bottomlabel_config.md - sets a label under a control
 - api/link/ui.colorpicker_bottompadding_config.md - sets the bottom offset of the control input
 - api/link/ui.colorpicker_click_config.md - click action handler
-- api/link/ui.colorpicker_container_config.md - an html container (or its id) where the component needs initializing
+- api/link/ui.colorpicker_container_config.md - an HTML container (or its id) where the component should be initialized
 - api/link/ui.colorpicker_css_config.md - the name of a css class that will be applied to the view container
 - api/link/ui.colorpicker_disabled_config.md - indicates whether an item is enabled or not
 - api/link/ui.colorpicker_editable_config.md - allows entering characters in datepicker input, false by default